nickyonge/grieger-triptychial/README.md

 ## About this repository and project
 This repository is primarily for the distribution of assets related to the Grieger Triptychial map projection as redrawn and edited by Nick Yonge, for his hand-drawn map project.

+Also see: [source repository](https://github.com/nickyonge/evto-web/) for the Everywhere Together companion website.

 Software used in this project:
 - [Amadine for iPad](https://amadine.com/) (paid or subscription, also available on Mac)
 - [Procreate for iPad](https://procreate.com/) (paid)